Boosting fluxons for ballistic-logic power using an Aharonov-Casher ring: Booster design and performance

 The formation of a $v_f$-maximum at moderate $\Ib$ is one of the reasons to keep the booster arms relatively short.
-In Fig.~\ref{fig:boosterperformance} and Table \ref{tab:boosterparameters} we have chosen $10$ JJs in each arm of the booster ring, and we note that the arms then form ``short LJJs'' which are longer than but comparable to $\lambda_J$.
-Making the arms even shorter appears to be detrimental to the performance at large initial velocities: in our simulations we observe a rapid decrease of $v_f$ as a function of $v_i$, for $v_i \gtrsim 0.5$.
-Whereas for $N=10$, as Fig.~\ref{fig:boosterperformance}(c) illustrates, the output velocity of the booster is relatively uniform up till the break-even point $v_f \approx v_i$ (gray dashed line).
+In Fig.~\ref{fig:boosterperformance} and Table \ref{tab:boosterparameters} we have chosen $10$ JJs in each arm of the booster ring, and we note that the arms then form ``short LJJs'', i.e. they are longer than but comparable to $\lambda_J$.
+Making the arms even shorter appears to be detrimental to the performance at large initial velocities: in our simulations, we observe a rapid decrease of $v_f$ as a function of $v_i$, for $v_i \gtrsim 0.5$.
+However, for $N=10$, as illustrated in Fig.~\ref{fig:boosterperformance}(c), the output velocity of the booster is relatively uniform up till the break-even point $v_f \approx v_i$ (in contrast, the no-boost regime $v_f<v_i$ is marked by the shaded area).
 This covers the entire range of relevant input velocities $v_i < 0.6c$, given that the nominal operation velocity in most RFL gates is set to $v\approx0.6 c$.
-Making the booster arms longer ($N>10$), allows $v_f$ to saturate before exiting the ring, but at a larger value of $\Ib$ where the booster efficiency is much reduced (see below).
+Making the booster arms longer ($N>10$), allows the boosted fluxon velocity to saturate before exiting the ring, but at a larger value of $\Ib$ where the booster efficiency is much reduced (see below).

-The threshold for booster operation typically lies above $\Ib > I_c$, cf.~Fig.~\ref{fig:boosterperformance}(a).
-This is quite different from RSFQ circuits, where the critically damped JJs are typically biased with $\Ib \approx 0.7 I_c$.
-In our case, however, the circuit forms (weakly) discrete LJJs, where the small cell inductance $L$ causes the bias current to spread over several JJs.
-The undamped (underdamped) JJs are thus biased sub-critically when the bias current $\Ib$ is in a steady state.
-Additionally, the $I_c$ has been previously designed \cite{LiuqiDesign} to be much smaller than in RSFQ, such that a single subcritical bias current should also be smaller than in RSFQ.